African philosophy: Definition

 There is some debate in defining the ethnophilosophical parameters of African philosophy and identifying what differentiates it from other philosophical traditions.
 One of the implicit assumptions of ethnophilosophy is that a specific culture can have a philosophy that is not applicable and accessible to all peoples and cultures in the world.
 In A Discourse on African Philosophy: A New Perspective on Ubuntu and Transitional Justice in South Africa, Christian B. N. Gade argues that the ethnophilosophical approach to African philosophy as a static group property is highly problematic.
 His research on ubuntu presents an alternative collective discourse on African philosophy that takes differences, historical developments, and social contexts seriously.
 According to Edwin Etieyibo and Jonathon O. Chimakonam in their article “African Philosophy: Past, Present, and Future”, historical context plays an important role in African philosophy.
 History provides the framework in which we can inspect philosophical problems.
 In terms of African philosophy, one must look at the whole picture through the lens of African history.
 “There are no facts without history."

 African philosophy can be formally defined as a critical thinking by Africans on their experiences of reality.
 Nigerian born Philosopher K.C.
 Anyanwu defined African philosophy as "that which concerns itself with the way in which African people of the past and present make sense of their destiny and of the world in which they live.

 Nigerian philosopher Joseph I. Omoregbe broadly defines a philosopher as one who attempts to understand the world's phenomena, the purpose of human existence, the nature of the world, and the place of human beings in that world.
 This form of natural philosophy is identifiable in Africa even before individual African philosophers can be distinguished in the sources.
 Like Western philosophy, African philosophy contemplates the perceptions of time, personhood, space and other subjects.

 History

-There is a rich, and written, history of ancient African philosophy - for example from ancient Egypt, Ethiopia, and Mali (Timbuktutu, Djenne).
+There is a rich and written history of ancient African philosophy - for example from ancient Egypt, Ethiopia, and Mali (Timbuktutu, Djenne).
+In general, the ancient Greeks acknowledged their Egyptian forebears, and in the fifth century BCE, the philosopher Isocrates declared that the earliest Greek thinkers traveled to Egypt to seek knowledge; one of them Pythagoras of Samos, who "was first to bring to the Greeks all philosophy".
 When it comes to the modern era and the 20th century, a new beginning is linked to the 1920s, when African individuals who had studied in the United States and Europe ("Western" locations) returned to Africa and reflected on the racial discrimination experienced abroad.
 Their arrival back in Africa instigated a feeling of onuma, which is an interpretation of "frustration."
 The onuma was felt in response to legacies of colonialism on a global scale.
 The renaissance of African philosophy in the 20th century is important because onuma inspired some who had traveled and returned to formulate a "systematic beginning" of philosophizing the African identity, the space of African people in history, and African contribution to humanity.